ozten/sasl-browserid/README.md

 # SASL BrowserID #
-SASL BrowserID is a new [SASL mechanism](http://asg.web.cmu.edu/sasl/sasl-library.html).
+SASL BrowserID is a new [SASL mechanism](http://asg.web.cmu.edu/sasl/sasl-library.html) for client and servers who want to authenticate using BrowserID.

 Who da what?